Getting live on Netlify

 2. Click “Add environment variables” > “Import from a .env file”.
 Paste the entire contents of .env.development.
 You will need to change anywhere it says localhost.

-// Change these to the vercel domain
+// Change these to the netlify domain

 NEXT_PUBLIC_SITE_ROOT="<http://localhost:3000>"